 Café La Maude

 No reservations, no days off, no complaints.
 Café La Maude is a staple in Northern Liberties restaurant culture.
 This French-Lebanese cafe infuses both flavor profiles into their dishes while offering a European cafe vibe.
 Snag a sidewalk table and devour some shakshuka or a stack of red tiramisu pancakes to satisfy your morning sweet tooth.
-It’s one of the better brunch spots in the city.
+It’s one of the better brunch spots in the city and a BYOB.
 Location: 816 N. 4th St.

 There’s always something going on at Jerry’s Bar!
 Between live music Fridays, impressive happy hour deals, and seasonally curated cocktails, Jerry’s is a No Libs must.
 While the spicy fried chicken sandwich is the bar’s calling card, the weekend brunch is nothing to joke about either.
 Location: 129 W. Laurel St.

 This one’s for all the vegans and vegetarians out there.
 Soy Cafe owners describe their restaurant as an “omnivore’s haven where friends can enjoy wholesome meals together.”
 With delicious, dairy-free coffee drinks and a menu including vegan pho, oat milk soft serve, and killer veggie burgers, Soy joyfully combines healthy cuisine with international flavors.
 Location: 630 N. 2nd St.

 Urban Village Brewing Company